stevengunneweg/Orbit/README.md

 Orbit
 =====
+Orbit is a multiplayer game where you control a planet in a field of asteroids.

-A game created for research towards WebRTC during an internship
+The game is a research project towards HTML5's WebRTC protocol during an internship.